Leo-Chu/OneBit_MIMO/README.md

 ## Notes:

-(1)  Our simulation platform is revised from the basic MIMO platform provided by "Quantized Precoding for Massive MU-MIMO", which is available at https://github.com/quantizedmassivemimo/1bit\_precoding; We have updated the proposed precoder (ADMM\_Leo--v2.m); Interested readers can directly add the file (ADMM\_Leo--v2.m) into the well established simulator \cite{Jacobsson2016Quantized} for performance comparison; The lastest version of the proposed precoder can support MU-MIMO with multi-bit DACs; We are greatly appreciated for the authors in \cite{Jacobsson2016Quantized} for their selfless spirit.
-Specially, they provided fundamental simulation platform and benchmark precoders (i.e., MRT, ZF, WF, SDR and SQUID).
+(1)  Our code is modified from the code provided by "S. Jacobsson, G. Durisi, M. Coldrey, T. Goldstein, and C. Studer, Quantized Precoding for Massive MU-MIMO, IEEE Transactions on
+Communications, 2017", which is available at at https://github.com/quantizedmassivemimo/1bit\_precoding.
+Some codes of Jacobsson are directly copied here to facilitate the ease of use for interested readers who want to reproducing the results in our paper.
+We have updated the proposed precoder (ADMM\_Leo--v2.m).
+We greatly appreciate for the authors "S. Jacobsson, G. Durisi, M. Coldrey, T. Goldstein, and C. Studer" for providing fundamental simulation platform and benchmark precoders (e.g., MRT, ZF, WF, SDR and SQUID).

 (2)  If SDR-based precoders are employed for comparasion, you should establish CVX which is avaliable at http://cvxr.com/cvx/;